thebirdwashere/BirdBox/README.md

 **BirdBox** is a Discord Bot made using discord.js, mainly designed for personal use.
 However, it is fairly easy to self-host, and contains some features that may be useful to other servers.

-The original project was created in late January 2021, originally using Zapier and BotGhost, and was rewritten in November 2021 using discord.js (and then again in 2026 using Typescript).
+The original project was created in late January 2021, originally using Zapier and BotGhost, was rewritten in November 2021 using discord.js, and then again in 2026 to use Typescript.
 We've decided to open source the bot, mainly to make it easier to collaborate.
 Hopefully you'll find it useful for inspiration or even functionality!

 ## Features